dzylikecode/milidt/README.md

 </activity>
 ```

-because of the compatibility, I override the version:
+because of the compatibility(try to run `flutter analyze --suggestions`), I override the version:

 ```yaml
 dependency_overrides: